Chorzów Factory case

-The Chorzów Factory case (Affaire relative à l'usine de Chorzów) was a case before the Permanent Court of International Justice in 1927.
+The Chorzów Factory case (Germany v.
+Poland) 1927 P.C.I.J.
+(Ser.
+A) No. 9 (26 July) (Affaire relative à l'usine de Chorzów) was a case before the Permanent Court of International Justice in 1927.
 It was an early authority in international law that established a number of precedents in international law.

 Background

 In the Upper Silesia plebiscite a majority of 31,864 voters voted to remain in Germany while 10,764 votes were given for Poland.
-Following three Silesian uprisings, the eastern part of Upper Silesia, including Chorzów and Królewska Huta, was separated from Germany and awarded to Poland in 1922.
+Following three Silesian Uprisings, the eastern part of Upper Silesia, including Chorzów and Królewska Huta, was separated from Germany and awarded to Poland in 1922.
 Migrations of people followed.
-Because of its strategic value, the case of the nitrate factory Oberschlesische Stickstoffwerke was argued for years before the Permanent Court of International Justice, finally setting some new legal precedences on what is "just" in international relations.
+Because of its strategic value, the case of the nitrate factory Oberschlesische Stickstoffwerke was argued for years before the Permanent Court of International Justice, finally setting some new legal precedents on what is "just" in international relations.